 This traditional campus track is designed for the individual who is entering a profession or who has decided a career change.
 Nursing courses are offered during a 16 week format and are delivered face-to-face in classroom settings.
 Clinical are arranged for small groups of students and are supervised by a faculty instructor.
 Students are advised by the Program Support Specialist during their first year.
 Student may apply to the nursing major after the completion of the pre-nursing courses and successfully fulfilling the program admission requirements as listed on the nursing webpage.
 Students are assigned a nursing faculty member as an academic advisor to guide the student through the program of study.
-Students are prepared to test for the NCLEX-RN licensure examination by the completion of the program, and are encouraged to consider graduate education.
-Requirements consist of pre-nursing courses, nursing courses, cognate nonnursing courses, and general education courses.
+Students completing the program are prepared to take the NCLEX-RN examination and are encouraged to consider graduate education.
+Requirements consist of pre-nursing courses, nursing courses, cognate non-nursing courses, and general education courses.